 The Biggest Risk in Financial Planning: Avoiding Risk

-- Just over one third (38%) of Americans are less comfortable today taking a risk with their finances
+- 38% of Americans were less comfortable than 10 years earlier taking a risk with their finances

-- 65% are less comfortable taking risks in their careers
+- 65% were less comfortable taking risks in their careers

-- 76% prefer to live in one place, even if that means passing up opportunities to make a positive career move or increase their income.
+- 76% preferred to live in one place, even if that means passing up opportunities to make a positive career move or increase their income.

 Avoiding Risk — Isn’t That a Good Thing?